 A perpetual underperformer.
 Unfortunately for the Bank of Nova Scotia (TSX:BNS) shareholders, the bank has underperformed its peers over the past decade.
-In the past three, five and ten year time frames, the company has delivered either the worst, or second worst price returns.
+In the past three, five and ten year time frames, the Canadian stock has delivered either the worst, or second worst price returns.

 On average, its share price has returned an average of 6.67% annually over the past 10 years.
 This is approximately 180 basis points below the Big Five average and almost half that of the industry leader (12.6%).